Skip to content

 10:00 AM World Alliance in Resource Protection and Characteristics of Leadership

-Mr. Bruno LaPorte, Director, World Bank Institute (ret.), Washington, DC
+Bruno LaPorte, Director, World Bank Institute (ret.), Washington, DC

 11:00 AM Mapping Essential Partnerships – Stakeholder Analysis